EmbraceLife/fastdebug/mds_output/index.md

     ### jn: what does `density` suppose to tell us and how it is calcuated?
 I have raised an [issue](https://github.com/otto-de/recsys-dataset/issues/2) in the otto dataset github /2022-11-14
     ### jn: I should find time to work on the [TBA](https://github.com/otto-de/recsys-dataset#dataset-statistics) of the dataset which helps me know better of the dataset and also it is the lower hanging fruits to contribute to the repo /2022-11-14
     ### jn: actually as the test set is not fully available due to competition, and after the competition test set statistics will be made available.
 I have done the basic statistics for the competition test set, can be seen [here](https://www.kaggle.com/code/danielliao/eda-an-overview-of-the-full-dataset?scriptVersionId=110913371) /2022-11-14
-    ### jn: revisit process_data notebook and change get started to process_data in title. /2022-11-14
-    ### jn: process_data revisited and get the name straight for search (done) /2022-11-14
     ##### jn: use help instead of doc_sig and chk from my utils will have less error throwing.
 Maybe remove doc_sig and chk from fastdebug.utils /2022-11-14
     #### jn: even for questions not answered, but writing up and revisit them, potential answers may flow to me more likely: use `/1000` could make the comparison more obvious? and without `/1000` can reveal the holiday season. /2022-11-14
     #### jn: (qusetion answered) Radek just informed me that dividing by 1000 on the timestamps can save RAM on Kaggle. /2022-11-14